RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-provider/modules/introduction/lessons/01-provide-api-rapidapi.md

 points: 5
 ---

-Building your API and listing it on the RapidAPI will put it infront of over 3 million developers.
-Other developers can build their applications using the API that you have built and provided in the RapidAPI.
+Building your API and listing it on RapidAPI will put it infront of over 3 million developers.
+Other developers can build their applications using the API that you have built and provided in RapidAPI.
 You can also generate income by providing a pricing plan for your API.